pskiers/Joint-Diffusion-in-Latent-Space/README.md

 ## Project structure
 Project contains 3 main folders:
 * configs - some example config files; they are grouped in subfolders accordingly
-* datasets - datasets and dataloader getter for our models
+* dataloading - datasets and dataloader getter for our models
 * model - models

 ## Training a model